 The Los Angeles Times reported on October 22 that there had been existing concerns about gun safety protocols on the Rust set.
 Crew members told the Times that on October 16, Baldwin’s stunt double accidentally fired two rounds from a gun after being told it had no ammunition.
 According to a crew member, there were no subsequent safety meetings or investigations.
 Two anonymous sources alleged to Consequence that Halls, the assistant director who brought Baldwin the gun, had a history of ignoring safety protocols on other projects.
 One said she had previously filed two formal safety complaints against Halls.

-During a press conference held by the Santa Fe County Sheriff’s office on October 27, Sheriff Adan Mendoza revealed that the gun fired by Baldwin was a FD Pietta long Colt .45 revolver, and it has been recovered and submitted to the FBI.
+During a press conference held by the Santa Fe County Sheriff’s Office on October 27, Sheriff Adan Mendoza revealed that the gun fired by Baldwin was a FD Pietta long Colt .45 revolver, and it has been recovered and submitted to the FBI.
 Also recovered was the shell casing and “lead projectile” from the suspected live round that was fired.
 The bullet was recovered from director Joel Souza’s shoulder, and it was “apparently the same round” that killed Halyna Hutchins.
 Other suspected live rounds were also collected on the set, along with blanks and dummies.

 How is Alec Baldwin involved?

 Baldwin, who discharged the gun, is both starring in Rust and a producer on the film.
 He was questioned by investigators and released, the Sheriff’s Office told Deadline.
-No charges have been filed in the incident.
 The Santa Fe New Mexican reported that Baldwin was seen “distraught and in tears while on the phone” outside the sheriff’s building.
 Baldwin expressed sympathy for Hutchins and her family on Twitter.
 “There are no words to convey my shock and sadness regarding the tragic accident that took the life of Halyna Hutchins, a wife, mother and deeply admired colleague of ours,” he wrote, adding that he has spoken to the cinematographer’s husband.
 Baldwin also said he is “fully cooperating with the police investigation to address how this tragedy occurred.”
 He addressed the shooting, denying responsibility for the discharged gun in a December interview with ABC.

 In an arbitration demand filed March 11, lawyers for Baldwin claimed he cannot be held culpable for her death as a producer, the New York Times reported.
 The filing states a clause in the contract he signed as actor and producer did not allow for him to be held financially responsible for a death.
 Baldwin further underscored his ongoing claim that it was not his responsibility to check whether the gun was loaded with live rounds, with details from the incident.